shapeoko/Docs/content/helloworld.md

 ##Verify Grbl Settings

-In the command line at the top of Universal Gcode Sender, type $ and press enter.
+In the command line at the top of Universal G-Code Sender, type $ and press enter.
 Grbl should respond with a help message.

 ![$ Command Response](helloworld/grbl_settings.png)